Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 # What we will be doing

 1. Getting the "Rumprun" toolchain to build rump kernels
-2. Getting the rump-nginx to build and launch on qemu
+2. Getting nginx to build and launch on qemu
 3. Connecting to qemu
-4. Putting our static site into rump-nginx.
+4. Putting our static site into the nginx guest.

 Note: This is all experimental and you may need to tweak some scripts.
 There will be an explanation of the tools in enough detail that you will have a better chance at figuring out how to fix things if something goes wrong.
 If you're really stuck please join the #rumpkernel discussion at http://webchat.freenode.net/ .